 Registering your cat as an emotional support animal is only a few clicks away.
 If you have a mental illness or condition that needs an emotional support animal, you are in excellent hands.
 Start the simple process with USSA today!

-Benefits Of Emotional Support Cats
+Benefits of Emotional Support Cats

 Emotional support cats enjoy certain privileges over other pets.
 Under the FHA, for example, you can have your emotional support cat in buildings that don’t support pets – subject to fair use.

-- Controlling Attention Deficiency Disorder (ADD)
+- Controlling attention deficit disorder (ADD)

 - Presenting a depression coping mechanism